gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

   open validation item instead of changing the lifecycle status of the tested package.
 - **Container health check**: the health endpoint remains private to the App network.
-Docker checks `/health/live`, which verifies the bridge process without treating a recoverable MQTT outage as a reason to restart.
+Docker checks `/health/live`, which verifies in-flight bridge work without treating a recoverable MQTT outage as a reason to restart.
   `/health/ready` continues to include the MQTT connection state for diagnosis.
-  Supervisor only restarts an unhealthy App when its optional watchdog is enabled; that setting is off by default.
+  Supervisor only restarts an unhealthy App when its optional watchdog is enabled.
+The App enables it once after complete controller startup, pauses it before setup/retries, and preserves a later manual disable.
+The private `/data/watchdog-state.json` records activation and interrupted pauses.
+  Runtime exit code 75 requests a delayed retry; 78 requests user correction.
+  A failed Supervisor pause blocks further login attempts.
+Startup is bounded to two minutes and dSS HTTP requests to 30 seconds.
+Callback stalls are unhealthy after two minutes; idle connections and reconnect delays are not.
 - **Store artwork is active**: `icon.png` is a 128 x 128 square icon and `logo.png` is a 250 x 100 wide logo.
 Both images are project-specific artwork and do not reuse an official digitalSTROM or Home Assistant logo.